barneydellar/SpaceTypes/README.md

 ## Conversion between spaces</H3>

 Actual geometric transformations are outsourced to a transform manager.
 This needs to implement two method templates: Transform and Transform33.
+Both of these methods receive an Implementation, and must return one.

 Vectors from one space can be converted to another space.
 Under the hood, this makes a call to Transform33 on the TransformManager.